 Change in Lifetime Position

 .
-This moves the spectra to a pristine region on the detector, called the “second lifetime position”.
+This moves the spectra to a pristine region on the detector which defines a new lifetime position.
+COS has operated at a total of two lifetime positions, and is expected to execute operations at a third lifetime position for Cycle 23.
 Because the optical path is slightly different for each lifetime position the properties of the spectrograph are also slightly different.
 Thus, the resolving power, throughput, flat field, etc. may differ at different lifetime positions.
 A keyword in the header of the data files tells calcos

 which lifetime position was used, and reference files appropriate to that position are applied when processing the data.